GremlinAviation/GremlinScripts/docs/gremlin/functions/events.md

 #### `Gremlin.events.off(_eventId, _index)`

 Stops calling the `_eventId` handler whose `_index` is given; the only safe way to stop listening for events.

+#### `Gremlin.events.fire(_event)`

+Another improvement on the DCS event system, this lets you fire off your own events.
+In fact, the official Gremlin scripts use this to provide support for events in their own code.

+> Note: you can only receive these custom-fired events if you register an event handler using `Gremlin.events.on()`!